Do You Know Your Birth Professionals?

 Midwife

-Midwives are experienced care professionals that assist with the various stages of maternity and labor while providing education.
-They are able to recognize and assist when births deviate from what’s normal and can intervene during high-risk situations.
-If situations go beyond their experience they will refer to your obstetrician.
-Midwives are valuable parts of the care team to provide care in support during pregnancy, labor, and postpartum care.
+Midwives are experienced care professionals who provide education and assist with the various stages of maternity and labor, including delivery.
+They can deliver babies, recognize and assist when births deviate from standard procedure, and they can intervene during high-risk situations.
+Typically, if a situation goes beyond their expertise, they will refer you to your obstetrician.

 There are different types of midwives based on their education levels and specialties:

-Certified Professional Midwife (CPM) - CPMs must pass a national certification exam administered by the North American Registry of Midwives (NARM).
+Certified Professional Midwife (CPM): CPMs must pass a national certification exam administered by the North American Registry of Midwives (NARM).
 They must receive apprenticeship training or formal education from an accredited program.
 CPMs can assist with pregnancy, birth, and postpartum care outside of hospitals and can not prescribe medications.

 Lactation Consultants

 They connect with mothers after infants are born to help initiate breastfeeding and may assist with babies who aren’t gaining enough weight.
-Lactation consultants may teach breastfeeding classes and can assist moms that have to return to work or school with meeting their breastfeeding goals.
+Lactation consultants may teach breastfeeding classes and can assist moms who have to return to work or school with meeting their breastfeeding goals.

 There are different types of lactation consultants based on their education and training levels:

-Lactation Education Counselor (LEC) - LECs teach breastfeeding classes in hospitals, clinics, stores, or privately.
+Lactation Education Counselor (LEC): LECs teach breastfeeding classes in hospitals, clinics, stores, or privately.
 They are certified to teach about breastfeeding practices and their classes generally vary between 2 to 4 hours.

 Chiropractor

-Which Expert Do You Need?
+Which Expert Do I Need?

-Use our Lactation Support Directory for a comprehensive list of both Lactation Resources and Support Groups!
+Use our Lactation Support Directory for a comprehensive list of both lactation resources and support groups!

 Share: